Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 2. Redirect the question if necessary

-If you’re asked about your salary expectations during an interview, you should respond tactfully while keeping the conversation focused on your qualifications and how they fit the requirements of the role.
+If you’re asked about your salary expectations at some point via email or during an interview, respond tactfully while keeping the conversation focused on your qualifications and how they fit the role’s requirements.

-In a situation where your target role’s salary range isn’t already published in the job ad — and the interviewer asks for your salary expectations, Goodison encourages candidates to politely but directly ask the interviewer about the salary range available for the position.
+In a situation where your target role’s salary range isn’t already published in the job ad — and the interviewer asks for your salary expectations, politely but directly ask them about the salary range available for the position.

 If they don’t have a salary range available, you can ask them what the company’s budget is.